ETCLabs/RDMnet/docs/how_rdmnet_works/roles_and_addressing.md

 used on the personal devices of users.

-A dynamic UID is assigned to a component by a broker on initial connection, and becomes invalid after disconnecting; the component will get a different, unrelated dynamic UID if it connects again.
+A dynamic UID is assigned to a component by a broker on initial connection, and becomes invalid after disconnecting; the component will get another, possibly different dynamic UID if it connects again.
 Think of a dynamic UID like a DHCP-assigned IP address - it is not permanent and has a lease time equal to the length of the RDMnet connection.

+This illustrates the importance of the CID as a permanent identifier for an RDMnet component.
+To continue the analogy, a CID is like a MAC address.
+Some broker implementations may use CIDs in this way to re-assign the same dynamic UID to a component on reconnection, although this behavior is not guaranteed.

+RDMnet devices can also contain additional virtual RDM responders with dynamic UIDs; in this case, the corresponding permanent identifier is called a _Responder ID (RID)_.
+See
+\ref devices_and_gateways for more information on virtual responders and RIDs.

 A dynamic UID is identified by the top bit of the Manufacturer ID field being set to 1.
 Recall that only manufacturer IDs from `0x0000` to `0x7fff` are assigned, which allows this reserved bit to be